dmarx/obsidian_vault/Hodge theory.md

 - **[[Laplace Operator|Laplacian Operator]]**: In Hodge theory, the Laplacian operator $\Delta$ plays a crucial role.
 It acts on differential forms and is defined as $\Delta = d\delta + \delta d$, where $d$ is the [[exterior derivative]], and $\delta$ is its [[adjoint]].
 Harmonic forms are those for which $\Delta\omega = 0$.

-- **[[Hodge Decomposition]]**: A central result in Hodge theory is that on a compact oriented [[Riemannian Manifold]], any $k$-form can be uniquely decomposed into an exact form, a coexact form, and a harmonic form.
+- **[[Hodge Decomposition]]**: A central result in Hodge theory is that on a compact oriented [[Riemannian Manifolds|Riemannian Manifold]], any $k$-form can be uniquely decomposed into an exact form, a coexact form, and a harmonic form.
 This decomposition reflects the structure of the manifold's cohomology.

 - **[[Hodge Theorem]]**: The Hodge theorem asserts that on a compact oriented Riemannian manifold, each cohomology class in the De Rham cohomology has a unique harmonic representative.
 This links the [[Topological Invariants]] of the manifold (its [[Cohomology Classes]]) with the geometric objects ([[Harmonic Forms]]).